hiyathawanii/revive-lives/README.md

 - Python to MAC OS APP: https://py2app.readthedocs.io/en/latest/

 ## Download and use the .app file or follow the guide below to run it in python
+- Refer to the .zip files for the MAC OS version of the app

 # Process to run
 - git clone into the repository